Opening of the spring hunting season. A man cleans rifle barrel

 This first step is an important step not to be overlooked.
 Set up a rifle cleaning station in your basement, garage, or anywhere you have a well-lit and quiet spot.
 Here, you’ll set up an area with your cleaning materials, oils, gun maintenance tools and some general tools.

 I use the Tipton Gun Butler.
-The tray holds the jags, picks, oils, bore snakes and all the other goodies.
-More importantly, it provides a solid rig to securely hold the rifle in position for cleaning, maintenance, or even adding accessories such as a scope.
+The tray holds all your rifle cleaning supplies like the jags, picks, oils, bore snakes and all the other goodies.
+More importantly, it acts like a gun vise and provides a solid rig to securely hold the rifle in position for cleaning, maintenance, or even adding accessories such as a scope.

 A good friend of mine is a long-time hunter in his seventies.
 He has been through many rifle cleanings over the years, and I was surprised to learn that he didn’t have anything like the Tipton Gun Butler.
 So, the BushLife Santa made a special delivery that year.
 My friend never looks back – in fact, he swears by it!